scrapinghub/exporters/docs/modules.rst

     - configuration_from_uri(uri, regex)
         returns a configuration object

-It must also define a `uri_regex`, which is a regex that must help the module to find an already created resume abstraction
+It must also define a `uri_regex` to help the module find a previously created resume abstraction.

 .. automodule:: exporters.persistence.base_persistence
     :members: